sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 Kernel acts as a layer between application software and the actual computer hardware Finding and using kernel exploits is usually a simple process:
 1. Enumerate kernel version (uname -a).
-2. Find matching exploits (Google, ExploitDB, GitHub, linux-exploit-suggester-2) while finding exploits make sure to search correct version and flavor of Linux
+2. Find matching exploits (Google, ExploitDB, GitHub, [linux-exploit-suggester-2](https://github.com/jondonas/linux-exploit-suggester-2))
+**while finding exploits make sure to search correct version and flavor of Linux**
 4. Compile and run.
 Beware though, as Kernel exploits can often be unstable and may be one-shot or cause a system crash. **Kernel exploits should be the last resort**

+#### Service Exploits